Robin-Hoodie/io.oreon.autocomplete.demo/README.md

 ## Building/running the demo project locally

-- Clone the demo project `git clone https://github.com/OreonRobin/io.oreon.autocomplete.demo`
+- Clone the demo project
 - Install the dependencies by running `npm install` or `yarn install`
 - Run the project by running `npm start` or `yarn start`
 - Run the tests by running `npm run test` or `yarn test`